-You have surely seen an actinic keratosis.
-The name may be unfamiliar, but the appearance is commonplace.
-Anyone who spends time in the sun runs a high risk of developing one or more.
 An actinic keratosis, also known as a solar keratosis, is a scaly or crusty bump that arises on the skin surface.
 The base may be light or dark, tan, pink, red, or a combination of these ... or the same color as your skin.
 The scale or crust is dry and rough.
 Occasionally it itches or produces a pricking or tender sensation.
-The skin lesion develops slowly and usually reaches a size from an eighth to a quarter of an inch.
-A keratosis is most likely to appear on the face, ears, bald scalp, neck, backs of hands and forearms, and lips.
-It tends to lie flat against the skin of the head and neck and be elevated on arms and hands.
+An actinic keratosis can appear anywhere but is most likely to appear on sun exposed areas such as the face, ears, bald scalp, neck, backs of hands and forearms, and lips.

-Sun exposure is the cause of almost all actinic keratoses.
+Sun exposure is the cause of almost all actinic keratosis.
 Sun damage to the skin accumulates over time, so that even a brief exposure adds to the lifetime total.
-The likelihood of developing keratoses is highest in regions close to the equator.
+The likelihood of developing keratosis is highest in regions close to the equator.
 However, regardless of climate, everyone is exposed to the sun.
-Ultraviolet rays reflect off sand, snow, and other surfaces; about 80 percent can pass through clouds.
+Ultraviolet rays reflect off sand, snow, and other surfaces.
+About 80 percent of ultraviolet rays can pass through clouds.

 Individuals, who are immunosuppressed as a result of cancer, chemotherapy, AIDS, or organ transplantation, are also at higher risk.